isblab/prism/README.md

 #### Type 6.
 PrISM on PDBDEV entries

-One can run PrISM for PDBDEV IMP entries in the following ways:
+One can run PrISM for PDBDEV entries in the following ways:

-	Use dcd mode if a binary DCD file and rmf file both are available.
+	Use dcd mode if a binary DCD file and RMF file both are available.

-	Use rmf mode if an ensemble of rmf files is available.
+	Use rmf mode if an ensemble of RMF files is available.

-For non-IMP entries one can use pdb/mmcif mode if an ensemble of pdb/cif files are available.
+	Use pdb or mmcif mode if an ensemble of PDB or MMCIF files is available.

 ### Outputs
 There are two outputs at the end of a successful run.
 The first, `annotations_cl*.txt`, provides bead-wise records of the bead name, type (high, low or medium precision), class, patch identity and bead spread value.
 This is used as the input to the `color_precision.py` script.
 The second type of files, `low_prec.txt` and `high_prec.txt` gives bead composition for low and high precision patches respectively.